Creating a Just and Peaceful Ukraine: Why There is Hope

 The most important of the peace initiatives in Ukraine today are led, not by diplomats and politicians, but by ordinary citizens.
-Graham spent five days on a mountaintop in Switzerland with 25 of them in 2014, including Ukrainian-speakers from west Ukraine and Russian-speakers from east Ukraine, as well as several Russians.
+GHI Director John Graham spent five days on a mountaintop in Switzerland with 25 of them, including Ukrainian-speakers from west Ukraine and Russian-speakers from east Ukraine, as well as several Russians.
 The group included senior academics, leaders of important civil society groups, and prominent people in both Ukrainian and Russian-speaking media.
 The aim was to see if this very disparate group could reach agreement on a structure for peace in Ukraine, one that could become a template for a national plan, implemented by the country's leaders and respected globally, including by Russia.

 All this took place at the Caux Conference on Just Governance, a kind of "grassroots Davos" for change agents, held annually in an old hotel tucked away in the mountains above Montreaux.
-Each year the Conference drills down into one or two of the world's toughest conflicts and this year the focus was Ukraine.
 Caux's track record in peace-building is impressive, going all the way back to 1946 and the first efforts to heal the wounds of the Second World War.
 Peace builders from around the world come to Caux to support, encourage and facilitate the dialogues.

-Russian support for the separatist militias that have seized large chunks of territory in the east fuels the tensions and the violence.
+Russian support for the separatist militias that have seized large chunks of territory in the east, and the Russian annexation of Crimea, fuel the tensions and the violence.
 The west Ukrainians at Caux saw Russia's advances as naked aggression.
 Miroslav, a west-Ukrainian dissident who'd spent ten years in a Russian gulag, feared that Russian President Vladimir Putin was bent on reviving a totalitarian Russian empire.
 A shouting match started when Viacheskav, a fiery professor from Moscow, countered that Putin was simpy helping an oppressed minority battle unjust and insensitive majority rule from Ukraine's own capital, Kiev.